Picture of Artistic and industrial rubbers

 Some products

-Mechanism and function of the Peugeot 206 long heater inlet hose In fact, the Peugeot 206 long heater inlet hose is one of the most important and main components of the engine cooling system of this car.
-This hose has a combination of rubber and polyester yarn.
-The Peugeot 206 long heater inlet hose works in such a way that it receives the water entering the radiator and transfers it to the inlets built into the radiator to cool the engine.
+Mechanism and function of the lower radiator outlet hose of the 405 TU5 engine (how the lower radiator outlet hose of the Peugeot 405 tu5 series works) In fact, this hose is one of the most important and main components of the engine cooling system of this car.
+This hose is located in the upper part of the car radiator and has a combined texture of rubber and polyester yarn.
+The lower radiator outlet hose of the 405 TU5 engine works in such a way that it receives the water entering the radiator and transfers it to the inlets built into the radiator to cool the engine.

 Buck Pride dual fuel quad hose | Price of Buck Pride gas and gasoline quad hose